samkariash/SerenityBDDwithCucumber/README.md

 # Demo Project for Test Automation of Sample Application  "Gurukula"
-This is a demo project which is used for Tes Automation of Gurukula Application.
+This is a demo project which is used for Test Automation of Gurukula Application.
  It is done using an open source framework which is Serenity BDD.
 The complete Technical stack also includes Cucumber, Selenium, Junit.
 Maven is used for managing the build.

 Serenity BDD is a library that makes it easier to write high quality automated acceptance tests, with powerful reporting and living documentation features.
 It has strong support for both web testing with Selenium, and API testing using RestAssured.